georchestra/georchestra.github.io/software.md

 12.06         | -                                                                                             | 2012-07-25    | **2013-07**
 11.10         | -                                                                                             | 2011-12-16    | **2012-12**

 The above releases are hosted on branches forked from the master branch at the release date.

 Bugs are fixed on the oldest supported branch bringing the feature, and ported to later branches (up to master) via cascading merges.
 You may refer to the [geOrchestra repository network](https://github.com/georchestra/georchestra/network) for a graphical view of the above.

+New features are merged into the master branch, which means they'll be available in the next stable version.
+The [sdi.georchestra.org](http://sdi.georchestra.org/) demo site is maintained up-to-date with the master branch, in order to showcase these new features.